b0bsky/Metro-Timetable-Application/README.md

 - Github ;)
 - StackOverflow ;;;)
 - Metro Website
 We will be using these tools to maximise productivity, as well as splitting up the workload into more managable chunks.
-We have two people working on this project and our individual projects are as follows:
+We have two people working on this project